conor1982/Python_Module/README.md

 # Collatz
 This program asks the user to input a positive integer.
 If the integer is even it will divide it by 2.
 If it is odd it will multiply the integer by 3 and add 1.

-The program will loop through the numbers until in reaches a value of 1 and the loop ends.
+The program will then loop through the numbers until in reaches a value of 1 and exits the loop.

-While loop is used in this program for:
+A while loop is used in this program for:

  a) looping through the numbers